-In 2017, we sold eight of these facilities, with a carrying value of approximately \$36.4 million for approximately \$33.3 million to unrelated third parties.
+In 2017, we sold eight facilities subject to direct financing leases with Orianna in the Northwest region and the Southeast region of the U.S. with a carrying value of approximately \$36.4 million for approximately \$33.3 million to unrelated third parties.
 These facilities were subject to direct financing leases with Orianna in the Northwest region and the Southeast region.
 We recorded approximately \$3.3 million of impairment related to these sales.
-In addition, we transitioned nine SNFs, representing all of the facilities subject to another direct financing lease with Orianna in the Texas region, to an existing operator of the Company pursuant to an operating lease.
-In connection with this transaction, we recorded the real estate properties at our original cost basis of approximately \$19.0 million, eliminated our investment in the direct financing lease and recorded an impairment of approximately \$1.8 million.
+In addition, we transitioned nine SNFs, representing all of the facilities subject to another direct financing lease with Orianna in the Texas region, to an existing operator of ours pursuant to an operating lease.
+In connection with this transaction, we recorded the real estate properties at our original cost basis of approximately \$19.0 million, eliminated our investment in the Texas region direct financing lease and recorded an impairment of approximately \$1.8 million.
 In conjunction with this transaction, we also amended our Orianna Southeast region master lease to reduce the outstanding balance by \$19.3 million.
-As a result of the amendment, we recorded impairment on our investment in direct financing lease of approximately \$20.8 million.
+As a result of the lease amendment in 2017, we recorded impairment on our investment in direct financing lease of approximately \$20.8 million in 2017.